What Does it Take to Be a Product Safety Engineer?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Other Product Safety Engineer Job Titles

 - Product Safety Technical Assistant

-There were about 25,900 jobs for Product Safety Engineer in 2016 (in the United States).
+In the United States, there were 25,900 jobs for Product Safety Engineer in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Product Safety Engineer by 2026.
 The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Product Safety Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.